Tokenibis/ibis-backend/README.md

 # Ibis Backend API

 This is the application backend for the Token Ibis application.
 It is implemented as a REST API using the Django REST framework.
 Currently, the default database backend is SQLite.

+__This code is currently in BETA__

 ## Dependencies